Hafsahabib76/HafsaHabib76/README.md

 # 👋 Hi there, I'm Hafsa Habib!

-## 💻 About Me
+## 👩‍💻 About Me
 - 🔭 I'm a software developer since 2021.
 - 🎓 I hold a Masters's degree in Computer Science.
 - 👀 I’m interested in full-stack development.
-- 💾 After a hiatus, I'm back to contributing and sharing my projects on GitHub.
+- 💾 After a long time, I'm back to contributing and sharing my projects on GitHub.
 - 📫 You can reach me via email: hafsahabib76@yahoo.com

 ## 🌐 Socials